Quantum-Accelerators/quacc/docs/src/about/faq.md

 Despite these differences, Quacc and Atomate2 are largely interoperable!
 Feel free to stitch together workflows from both codes as you see fit!

+**Q: I see `@ct.electron` across the code.
+What if I don't want to use Covalent?**

+A: The beauty is that you don't have to use Covalent if you don't want to!
+By default, the `@ct.electron` wrapper is entirely ignored if you use Quacc without a workflow manager or if you use another workflow manager, such as Jobflow.
+For this reason, you can use Quacc with virtually any workflow manager you like.

 **Q: Can I contribute to Quacc?**

 A: Yes!
 Please do!